 Somewhere along the line moved cities, changed lifestyle and about 15 kgs came on again.
 5 years later and I'm back living my life with still a number of competing priorities.
 I ride to work now. i have trimmed down again and am only about 4-5 kgs higher than I was 10 years ago.
 Which is still 5 kgs above where I'd like to be.
 Even now, I would love to be smaller, but I'm riding most days.
 Overall I have dropped approx 30 kgs and by and large kept it off for 15 years.
 I sure as !!
 BAN ME NOW FOR SWEARING !! am not going back to fat.
 I would like to be between 5-10 kgs less.... (must go read THAT thread!).

 My horse got colic and didn't survive.
 I didn't want to go near horses again for a long time.

 I don't think I'm skinny now.
 I think i'm just normal. still a pear.
-Still with big boobs and a bigger arse.
+Still with big !!
+BAN ME NOW FOR SWEARING !! and a bigger arse.
 Just in a smaller package.
 I just commute to work and back now.
 I almost think about wanting to get back into racing, but I know I'd need 6 months of solid training before I'd even be prepared to turn up at the track.
 I love watching cycling events and have taken some bloody good photos of my mates in their races.
 I honestly think I would get dropped in the first lap.
 Now that's fine, as I would use the summer to increase my own average speed.
 And I personally would be happy with that.
 I just don't want to be laughed out of the ring by all the fast lads though.